 Video Credit: Hilton

-Hilton is committed to providing a cleaner stay from check-in to checkout and they have partnered with RB (the makers of Lysol and Dettol) to help create the new CleanStay Program.
+Hilton is committed to providing a cleaner stay from check-in to checkout.
+The chain has partnered with RB (the makers of Lysol and Dettol) to help create its CleanStay Program.

 In addition to the already “rigorous cleaning standards” at Hilton properties, this program introduces industry-leading cleaning practices designed to keep guests and staff healthy and safe.

 For guests visiting Hilton properties in the U.S., Caribbean, and Latin America, guests are asked to follow local health and government guidelines regarding face masks.

 The check-in process is contactless at over 4,800 properties via the Hilton Honors app (iOS, Android).
 Guests can check in, choose their room, and skip the front desk right from their phone, reducing contact between staff and guests.

-Guests arriving at their room for the first time will find a CleanStay Room Seal on the door jam, assuring that the room has been cleaned and disinfected before arrival.
+Guests arriving at their room for the first time will find a CleanStay seal on the door jam, assuring the room has been cleaned and disinfected before arrival.

 High-touch areas in public areas will receive regular cleaning and disinfecting.

-If you are having an event at a Hilton property, the company will be offering Hilton EventReady with CleanStay to help with safety logistics and third-party COVID-19 testing for attendees.
+If you’re having an event at a Hilton property, the company will be offering Hilton EventReady with CleanStay to help with safety logistics and third-party COVID-19 testing for attendees.

-Housekeeping schedules have been modified, so guests can now request service when they feel comfortable.
+Housekeeping schedules have been modified such that guests can request service when they feel comfortable.
 If guests need additional linens or toiletries, they can call the front desk and it will be delivered in protective packaging and placed at the guest room door.

 Pools, spas, and fitness centers will all have modified policies depending on the location.
-It is recommended to visit your hotel’s local website to confirm any changes.
+It’s recommended to visit your hotel’s specific website to confirm any changes.

-In the food and beverage department, hotels with dining rooms will have socially-distanced tables and some breakfasts may be modified with pre-plated items instead of a self-service buffet.
-Room service will provide contactless deliveries instead of rollaway carts.
+Hotels with dining rooms may have socially distanced tables and some breakfasts may be modified with pre-plated items instead of a self-serve buffet.
+Room service may provide contactless deliveries instead of rollaway carts.

 Video Credit: Hyatt

-Hyatt is putting “safety first, wellbeing always” as a priority when welcoming guests back to properties.
+Hyatt has made “safety first, wellbeing always” a priority when welcoming guests back to properties.

 Fitness centers, meeting rooms, and other public areas have been reconfigured to leave room for social distancing.

-Once a guest room has been cleaned and disinfected after a stay, a door seal will be placed on the door jam for the next guest.
+Once a guest room has been cleaned and disinfected after a stay, a seal will be placed on the door jam and will remain until the next guest arrives.

-Housekeeping service has been modified to limit service during a guest stay unless by request and some high-touch items have been removed from the guest room and are now available via QR code.
+Housekeeping service has been modified to limit service during a guest stay unless a guest requests it and some high-touch items have been removed from guest rooms and are now available via QR code.

 Hot Tip: Are you tired of working from home, but aren’t ready to travel?
 Check out Work from Hyatt!